Location & Transport

 “If you can’t relax here you can’t relax anywhere”

 “We forgot the hustle and bustle of the city for two glorious weeks and are returning refreshed in mind and body”

 Slotting in well with the many venues & locales for wedding ceremonies in Suffolk, Belle Grove has become a popular venue for pre-wedding bridal preparation*, somewhere for family or friends to stay – and, of course, lovely romantic honeymoons.

 We do have to stick to our minimum short break policy though – the price is based on a 3 night stay which is approx. 70% of the full week rate (although if you can’t manage the 3rd night it does mean that you can leave as late as you like on the 3rd day rather than checking out at the usual 10am).

 Generally speaking, short breaks, as opposed to full week bookings, are only available between October – May.
 However it is always worth asking if a short break is possible at other times, albeit unlikely in the high season of July/August and over Bank Holidays.

-* On our Wellbeing page you’ll find details of Suffolk Massage Angels who can attend you in your holiday cottage at Belle Grove – we can also provide details of hairdressers, beauty treatment providers and so on.
+* On our Wellbeing page you’ll find details of practioners who can attend you in your holiday cottage at Belle Grove – we can also provide details of hairdressers, beauty treatment providers and so on.

 Dogs - with or without!